 Klinefelter syndrome symptoms

-Most people with Klinefelter syndrome lead the same sort of lives as everybody else.
+Most men with Klinefelter syndrome lead the same sort of lives as everybody else.
 Some people are affected only very mildly, while for others it has more of an impact on their lives.
 Most babies with Klinefelter syndrome do not have noticeable symptoms.

 Young boys with Klinefelter syndrome might have:

 Sometimes, issues show up at puberty.
-If you have Klinefelter syndrome, then you didn’t get the rush of the male hormone testosterone that others got.
+If you have Klinefelter syndrome, you didn’t get the rush of the male hormone testosterone that others got.
 You might have noticed you have:

 - a small penis and small testes